drmlbrt/laughing-robot/README.md

 >>>

 ````

 Look at the default.
 Python 2.7.5
 The documentation says that Python 3 is present on the device.
 I wonder?
-Answer = NOT
+Answer = NOT : running the guestshell with python3 did not work.

-Let's start with sketching.

 ###Enabling ZTP on a pre-configured switch - LAB env.